grnet/cdmi-testsuite/README.md

 ## Intro

-This is a CDMI test suite, currently targeting [GRNET's CDMI implementation](https://github.com/grnet/pithos-j) but which can be generalized:
+This is a CDMI test suite.
+The initial use-case was testing [GRNET's CDMI implementation](https://github.com/grnet/snf-cdmi), which in turn is based on a generic [CDMI skeleton server](https://github.com/grnet/cdmi-spec).

+The test suite is [configuration-based](https://github.com/grnet/cdmi-testsuite/blob/master/src/main/resources/reference.conf) and can be extended to support:

-* To support any CDMI implementation
+* Any CDMI implementation
-* To support other testing needs
+* Other testing needs

-The test suite is meant to be configurable.
-See [reference.conf](https://github.com/grnet/cdmi-testsuite/blob/master/src/main/resources/reference.conf)
+For example, the configuration to run against GRNET's Pithos backend storage service is [straightforward to define](https://github.com/grnet/cdmi-testsuite/blob/master/src/main/resources/pithosj-reference.conf) by manipulating the relevant HTTP headers.

 A successful run looks like this: